 - A stroke

 Additionally, Cotard's syndrome may be related to bipolar disorder in teens and young adults.

 Cotard's syndrome or delusion is a symptom of another condition, not a disease.
 It’s not listed in the DSM, the handbook used to diagnose mental health problems.
 The fact it's not in there means there are no firm rules to guide doctors.

 It's usually diagnosed after doctors rule out other conditions that look like it.
 One such disorder is Capgras syndrome, when a person believes a friend or family member has been replaced by an identical fake.
 Capgras syndrome is also called "imposter syndrome."

 Doctors have many ways to treat Cotard's syndrome.
 The usual approach is to treat the medical problem that's causing it.

 Most people do best with a combination of medication and a form of talk therapy, like cognitive behavioral therapy (CBT) or psychotherapy.
 Both of these provide a safe place for people to talk about how they feel and help them find healthier ways to think and act.

 Most people need more than one type.

-If medicines and talk therapy don't help, electroconvulsive therapy (ECT) is an option.
+Electroconvulsive therapy (ECT) is another treatment option.
 It sends small electric currents through the brain.
 This changes the brain’s chemistry and may clear some mental health symptoms.